 During her studies, Ms. Cerar received fellowships from Columbia University and scholarships from the Swiss Study Foundation, the Migros Foundation, the Swiss government, and was the recipient of other numerous grants and awards.
 She also gave master classes and coached chamber music at the Loca Musica Summer Program in Skofja Loka, Slovenia.
 She taught the course Masterpieces of Western Music and directed a German reading/study group for Art History graduate students at Columbia University, served on the editorial board of the journal Current Musicology, and worked as a research assistant for Professors Ian Bent, Walter Frisch, and Dorothea von Mücke.

-She has taught musicology courses at Rutgers University, Fordham University, and Columbia University, where she is currently an Adjunct Assistant Professor.
+She has taught musicology courses at Rutgers University, Fordham University, Brooklyn College (CUNY), and Columbia University, as well as interactive media performance courses at Brooklyn College.
+She currently teaches music performance at Columbia University.